Get all the latest data for Stellenbosch

 Does a property price drop look likely in Stellenbosch as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Stellenbosch over the next 12 months is low, mainly because inflation is under control, interest rates are falling, and demand from semigrants and students remains strong.
+As of 2026, the likelihood of a meaningful property price decline in Stellenbosch over the next 12 months looks low to medium, not high.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Stellenbosch.